Aashiq-Edavalapati/Aashiq-Edavalapati/README.md

 - 📊 **LeetCode Achievements**
   - Ranked in top 90,000 world wide
   - 125-day consistent streak demonstrating discipline and commitment
-  - Overall of 300+ solution upvotes
+  - Overall of 350+ solution upvotes

 - 🎤 **Anokha 2024 - Tech Leadership**
   - Volunteered as a student volunteer
-  - Organized hands-on workshop on Generative AI attended by 200+ students
+  - Organized hands-on workshop on Generative AI attended by 150+ students
   - Managed event logistics with attendee satisfaction.
+  - Clarified doubts of the attended students.

 ---